jekhokie/hiera-yaml-gather/README.md

 ## Usage

-Usage is dynamically altered based on the specified Hiera configuration file, but conforms to the following generic usage:
+Usage mimics the generic hiera usage minus providing a key to search for:

-hiera-yaml-gather <scope>
+    $ hiera-yaml-gather <scope>

 Where:

-<scope> is a list of key=val pairs used to discover configuration variables as
-defined within the hiera.yaml configuration file
+scope is a list of scope=val pairs used to discover configuration variables as defined within the hiera.yaml configuration file

 ## Contributing